 The World Health Organization (WHO) ranks Italy’s healthcare system second-best on its list of the countries with the top health system performance.
 While you’ll need proof of current EU-wide valid health insurance to obtain an Italian visa, you can apply for Italian nationalized healthcare once you’re a resident.
 English-speaking doctors also tend to reside in larger cities, like Rome or Lazio.

 You unfortunately won’t be able to take advantage of Medicare in Italy.
 You may also need private insurance to cover things not covered by the Italian national plan.
 For instance, this type of Italian private insurance can cover specialist fees and private hospital treatment.
 These plans will likely run you from about $1,482 to $2,622.

 Safety in Italy

-According to a recent study from SafeAround, Italy comes in as the 34th safest country on a list of 160 nations around the world.
+Italy came in as the 32nd safest country on a list of 163 nations around the world.
+That puts it ahead of Great Britain and Greece.
 In other words, safety should not be a major concern if you’re considering retiring in Italy.

 An abundance of visually captivating landscapes, rich history and unique food makes Italy a top retirement destination worldwide.
-As a result, it can be a little difficult to obtain a visa, as you’ll likely need to report more assets and income than you would elsewhere.
+As a result, it can be a little difficult to obtain a visa.
+That’s because you’ll likely need to report more assets and income than you would elsewhere.
 All that said, the tax incentives and allure of an Italian lifestyle can be irresistible.

 Tips for Achieving Your Retirement Goals

-- It’s tough to plan for your retirement if you aren’t sure what kind of costs you’ll have when you actually retire.
+- It’s tough to plan for your retirement if you aren’t sure what kind of costs you’ll have.
 To get an idea of what to expect, stop by our retirement calculator.
-To use this, you’ll need a few details about where you want to retire, when you want to retire and how much you have in savings.
+To use this, you’ll need a few details.
+These include where and when you want to retire and how much you have in savings.

 Photo credit: ©iStock.com/mammuth, ©iStock.com/Elena Odareeva, ©iStock.com/Aleh Varanishcha